This is generally overlooked by most people and there is under-appreciation of the problem.

 Graded compressive stockings

-- This is the first line of treatment and the main stay of therapy.
-It helps neutralise the hydrostatic forces of venous hypertension.
+- This is the first line of treatment and the mainstay of therapy.
+It helps neutralize the hydrostatic forces of venous hypertension.

 - The compression provided ranges from 20 – 50 mmHg.
-Pressure between 30 – 40 mmHg provides significant improvement in pain, swelling, skin pigmentation, activity and well being if compliance of 70 – 80% is achieved.
+A pressure between 30 – 40 mmHg provides a significant improvement in pain, swelling, skin pigmentation, activity and well being if compliance of 70 – 80% is achieved.

 - If properly done most venous ulcers will heal in a mean time of 5.3 months.

 - Compression stockings reduce the residual volume fraction which is an indicator of reducing the calf muscle pump function and to reduce reflux in the veins.

 - The grade of compression prescribed depends on tension and length.Tension is based upon CEAP Classification – Class 2 – 3 are given stockings between 20 – 30 mmHg; class 4 – 6 are give between 30 – 40 mmHg; and for recurrent ulcers 40 – 50 mmHg.

 - The common length is knee length because patient compliance is best and relief of symptoms is adequate.

 - The use of mid-thigh or waist stocking is recommended for patients with edema above the knee but their compliance is more difficult.

 - Stocking should be changed every 6 – 9 months if used daily.